 Customizable and extensible

-There are many great benefits in having standardized screens with consistent look-and-feel across your app - from code generation and ease of maintenance, to reduced learning curve for both developers and the users of your application.
+There are many great benefits in having standardized screens with a consistent look and feel across your app - from code generation and ease of maintenance to a reduced learning curve for both developers and the users of your application.

-At the same time, we all know that every application may have its own unique functional requirements, and may need its own distinguished look and feel to meet specific user needs, and avoid looking like a cookie-cutter app.
+At the same time, we all know that every application may have its unique functional requirements and may need its own distinguished look and feel to meet specific user needs and avoid looking like a cookie-cutter app.

 Also, while Xomega tries to assemble the best technology stacks and use the best development practices for building your apps, we realize that every organization may have its own set of technology standards and requirements.

-Therefore, Xomega platform was designed with customization, extensibility and openness in mind.
+Therefore, the Xomega platform was designed with customization, extensibility, and openness in mind.

-For the most advanced cases, you can even extend Xomega model with your own custom elements and attributes, and leverage Xomega.Net to provide validation, IntelliSense and collapsing for such elements.
-Then you can modify the generators to use the new custom elements for generation of your artifacts.
+For the most advanced cases, you can even extend the Xomega model with your custom elements and attributes and leverage Xomega.Net to provide validation, IntelliSense, and collapsing for such elements.
+Then you can modify the generators to use the new custom elements to generate your artifacts.

-Alternatively, you can create your own custom generators that could use both the standard and your custom model elements to generate new types of artifacts from the model, such as automated unit tests.
-Because both the models and the generators are built using standard tried-and-true XML technologies, it will help you to easily find the necessary resources for this.
+Alternatively, you can create your custom generators that could use both the standard and your custom model elements to generate new types of artifacts from the model, such as automated unit tests.
+Because both the models and the generators are built using standard tried-and-true XML technologies, it will be easy for you to find the necessary resources for this.